ManjunathR-tech/LIC_TASKS/README.md

 Given the power as 100uW ,we know that Vdd is 1.8V
 from the formula P=VI
 Id=P/V = 100u/1.8 = 55.5uA
+We got Id=55.5uA for width=2.02um and Vout=1.1V.
+Vds=Vout=1.1V
+Vov = Vgs-Vth = Vin-Vth = 0.7-0.36= 0.36V
+where Vds>Vov.
+Mosfet lies in saturation region.
+Therefore the dc operting point is(1.1V,55.5uA)